Amidst health insecurity and threats, Biden should pick Rice for VP. By Chido Nwangwu

 By Chido Nwangwu

-As the U.S presidential campaigns enter the first week of August 2020, a very important decision will be made by the Democratic Party candidate, Joseph Biden, jnr.
+As the U.S presidential campaigns enter the first week of August 2020, a very important decision will be made by the Democratic Party candidate, Joe Biden.

 It will be his choice of a vice presidential running mate.
 It is familiar territory for him having served as vice president to the first African-American president of the United States, Barack Obama.